 Vibe was also a gifted breakdancer, and his abilities transferred to his heroics in terms of agility.

 In the New 52, Cisco's body is altered, allowing him to not only create seismic vibrations but also to be able to sense beings from other dimensions, and his constant vibration keeps him from being captured by cameras.
 He can also see and even walk into other dimensions/worlds in the multiverse.
-Amanda Waller picked him to be a member in the JLA in case they one day needed to use him against Flash.
+Amanda Waller picked him to be a member of the JLA in case they one day needed to use him against Flash.
 Vibe's powers can cut off the extra-dimensional Speed Force, rendering The Flash power-less.

 The Earth-3 version of Vibe appears as a member of the Crime Syndicate of America.
 Known as Breakdance, he and his teammates battle the Justice League before being knocked unconscious.
 He was voiced by Carlos Alrazraqui.